 |Unsuccessful publish to hosted service; Successful publish to identity routers||Changes were successfully published to the identity routers, but could not be published to the Cloud Authentication Service.
 Click the arrow for details.|

-Some types of configuration changes require identity router services to restart or reload.
-Users might experience a brief performance impact if they attempt to authenticate or load web pages from the identity router during publication.
+Configuration changes require some identity router services to restart or reload.
+Users might experience a brief performance impact or service unavailability if they attempt to authenticate or load web pages from the identity router during publication.
 For this reason, RSA recommends that you publish configuration changes during off-peak hours.